bougou/sail/docs/en/component.md

       host: "ipaddr-or-hostname"
       port: 3306
       addr: ""
+      path: ""
+      addrs: []
       endpoints: []
       urls: []

   computed:
     default:
-      # set to Service.scheme if Service.scheme is not empty, or else set to "tcp"
+      # set to Service.scheme if it is not empty, or else set to "tcp"
       scheme: "tcp"

-      # set to Service.host if Service.host is not empty, or else set to "127.0.0.1"
+      # set to Service.host if Service.host is not empty
+      # or set to Service.ipv4 if it is not empty
+      # or set to Service.ipv6 if it is not empty
+      # or else set to "127.0.0.1"
       host: "ipaddr-or-hostname"

       # set to Service.port
       port: 3306

-      # set to Service.addr if Service.addr is not empty, or else set to "<host>:<port>"
+      # set to Service.addr if it is not empty
+      # or else set to "<host>:<port>"
       # the <host> and <port> are the above computed host and port
       addr: "ipaddr-or-hostname:3306"

-      # set to Service.path if Service.path is not empty, or else set to "/"
+      # set to Service.path if it is not empty (auto prefixed with "/" if it's not start with "/")
+      # or else set to "/"
       path: "/"

       # use the above computed host as the only element for hosts